 Affiliate marketing is when a company pays someone to advertise its products or brand.
 Whether you blog, create videos, or generate social media content, you can collaborate with different companies as an affiliate and receive commissions for every purchase (or click on your affiliate link) made from your blog.

 Affiliate marketing is a highly profitable income stream.
 In fact, according to Web Market Support, 81% of brands and 84% of publishers use affiliate marketing.
-You can start becoming an affiliate by joining relevant affiliate networks like Amazon, ShareaSale, RewardStyle, and LinkShare.
+You can start becoming an affiliate by joining relevant affiliate networks like Amazon, ShareaSale, RewardStyle, LinkShare and Voluum.

 It’s better to collaborate with brands that you trust or the ones that are relevant to the niche content you create.
 Be sure to write honest reviews about the brand’s products and always disclose if the links cited are affiliate links.
 It’s not just a good thing to do ethically, it’s also a legal requirement.